 The substantive and disciplinary knowledge that is taught within a year group is drawn together in the Yearly Overviews.
-Year group staff develop a long-term plan that details how and when the subject knowledge will be taught to the children over 6 half term units.
+Year group staff develop a long-term plan that details how and when the subject knowledge will be taught to the children over 6 units which often relate to the half terms.
 Each unit has a philosophical question to engage the children with their learning and to relate this learning to their lives.

 Subject leaders and year group staff ensure that the delivery of each subject is coherently planned and sequenced towards accumulating sufficient knowledge and skills for future learning.
+We make good use of professional schemes to support our teaching.

-Each half term year groups produce a medium-term plan which sets out the knowledge to be taught across subjects.
+Each half term year groups produce a medium-term plan which sets out the knowledge to be taught across subjects to inform parents.